Robert Herring (businessman): Political activities

-Though Herring has been a conservative since the 1970s, he has occasionally donated to Democrats, including $4,600 to Hillary Clinton in 2007.
-Herring said under oath that he once voted for Barack Obama for President.
+Though Herring has been a conservative since the 1970s, though he has occasionally donated to Democrats, including a $4,600 contribution to Hillary Clinton's campaign in 2007.
+He has stated under oath he once voted for Barack Obama for President.
 The majority of his family's $500,000 in contributions has gone to Republicans.

-In 2004, Herring donated $15,000 to help rescue a university talk by left-wing filmmaker Michael Moore after the university cut funding, citing free speech principles.
+In 2004, Herring donated $15,000 to help rescue a university talk by left-wing filmmaker Michael Moore after the university cut funding, citing free speech principles as the cause of the donation.

-In 2005, Herring offered $1 million to the husband in the Terri Schiavo case to cede custody of Terri to her parents.
+In 2005, Herring offered $1 million to Michael Schiavo, the husband in the Terri Schiavo case, to cede custody of wife Terri to her parents, an offer Michael Schiavo refused.

 Personal life

 Herring married his first wife when he was 18; they had four children by the time Herring was 24.
 They divorced in 1977.
 Herring divorced his second wife in 1997.
 He married his third wife, a Russian national, in 2000.
 He lives in San Diego.

-In September 2024, Herring's legal counsel claimed he has the medical "Alzheimer's disease", while seeking to block his deposition in Dominion Voting Systems' multibillion-dollar defamation lawsuit against him and his network.
+In September 2024, Herring's legal counsel claimed he has Alzheimer's disease, while seeking to block his deposition in Dominion Voting Systems' multibillion-dollar defamation lawsuit against him and his network.